 Managing Transport Demand

-Infrastructure Victoria is examining ways to manage Melbourne’s transport demand and get the most efficient use out of the transport network.
+The aim of Infrastructure Victoria’s Managing Transport Demand research program is to examine ways to get the most efficient use out of the transport network.

-The program is building on the work undertaken for Victoria’s 30-year infrastructure strategy, which included a recommendation for transport network pricing to be implemented in 5-15 years, and the discussion paper The road ahead.
+The program is building on the work undertaken for Victoria’s 30-year infrastructure strategy, which included a recommendation for transport network pricing to be implemented in 5-15 years to best manage transport demand in the long term, and the discussion paper The road ahead.